Notes for Gemelo 37

 21d 60% German immigrant such as Eric Bana (6)

 Kudos if you got this from the wordplay, although like me you will probably have worked out that you were looking for the first six letters of a ten-letter German word for an immigrant.
-The definition is the giveaway, although there were something like 28,500,000 other examples that Gemelo could have chosen.
+The definition is the giveaway, Eric Bana being an example of the answer and (with due respect to some of our regular readers) more famous than most of the 28,500,000 others that Gemelo could have chosen.

 24d Fairly upsetting joke that’s disgusting (6)